projectstorm/react-workspaces/README.md

 ## Features

-* Pluggable model and behavior system, implemented as a monorepo with separate npm packages (monorepo)
+* Pluggable model and behavior system, implemented as a monorepo with separate npm packages
 * Fully native drag and drop (even across multiple browser windows)
 * Resizable everything, including split panels and floating windows
 * Drop-zones which transform panels into other models (such as trays and tabs)